Dog Food for a Sensitive Stomach

 Types of Dog Food for Sensitive Stomachs

 Different brands of dog food have different diets designed for sensitive stomachs.
 The first class is made up of bland diets.
 These are sometimes fed for life, but are more commonly fed for short periods of time to allow your pooch’s stomach to recover from the food that has been causing an imbalance.
-These types of foods include Purina EN and Hill’s i/d.
+The foods you may feed your dog are Purina EN and Hill’s.

 Another category of foods for dogs with a sensitive stomach are novel protein or hydrolyzed diets.
 These have been specially formulated to avoid some things that commonly upset dogs’ stomachs, such as chicken as a protein source.
 Rarely, grains will be the cause of food sensitivity in dogs, so make sure you discuss it with your veterinarian before you elect a grain-free food.
 Some have been linked to heart disease.